thegirlyoucallryan/thegirlyoucallryan/README.md

 - 👋 Hi, I’m @thegirlyoucallryan
 - 👀 I’m interested in ...
-App Development
+UX UI Development
 - 🌱 I’m currently learning ...
-JavaScript
+Redux
 - 💞️ I’m looking to collaborate on ...
+Learning more code!
-- 📫 How to reach me ...
+- 📫 How to reach me ... ryan@elleestphotography.com

 <!---
 thegirlyoucallryan/thegirlyoucallryan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.